Skip to main content

 Overview

-If it’s not a stressful, 1:1 process consisting of professional critiques, what exactly is a marketing operations performance review?
+What exactly is a marketing operations performance review?

 We had layoffs, then we had additional budget cuts.
 How can I possibly make time for a marketing operations performance review?

 Said another way, why should you conduct a performance review of your marketing operations function?
-You already have a million things on your team’s plate, and fewer resources to get it all done (probably).
-Spoiler: if you keep reading, there’s a link to a downloadable marketing operations balanced scorecard template, which you can use to get you off to a great start – with ease.
+You already have a million things on your team’s plate and fewer resources to get it all done (probably).
+Spoiler: if you keep reading, there’s a link to a downloadable marketing operations balanced scorecard template, which you can use to get off to a great start – with ease.

 You have me convinced.
 A marketing operations performance review IS a good idea.
 When should I start?